BobSchiffrin/pymol_scripts/README.md

 # pymol_scripts

-This repository contains some useful Python 3 scripts for use with the PyMOL molecular graphics system:
+This repository contains some useful Python 3 scripts for use within the PyMOL molecular graphics system:

 ## colour_af_plddt.py